 The Objective:

-The allocation, management and operation of gTLDs should take into account the need to ensure that neither the registration of a domain name at the second level nor the manner in which it is used enables malicious registrants to misrepresent themselves as Intergovernmental Organisations (IGOs) for the purpose of defrauding internet users or other fraudulent purposesconstitutes abuseOrganizations’) acronyms.
-The development of any gTLD polices in relation to the registration of domain names matching IGO acronyms at the second level of gTLDs, and the resolution of disputes concerning these names, should include consideration of the legitimate rights and interests of other domain name registrants and, to the extent applicable and relevant, be based on applicable international law principles.
+The allocation, management and operation of gTLDs should take into account the need to ensure that neither the registration of a domain name at the second level nor the manner in which it is used infringes the legal rights of International Governmental Organizations

+(IGOs).
+The development of any gTLD polices in relation to the registration of domain names matching IGO acronyms at the second level of gTLDs, and the resolution of disputes concerning these names, should include consideration of the legitimate rights and interests of other domain name registrants, and to the extent applicable and relevant, be based on applicable international law principles.

 Where practicable, any protection mechanisms to be developed should take advantage of similar mechanisms that have been created for protecting other legal rights.
 These protections, which should also take into account IGOs’ unique status, in particular the scope of their immunity from the jurisdiction of national courts, should also be worked out in tandem with the ongoing policy work being done by the Generic Names Supporting Organization (GNSO) Policy Development Process (PDP) Working Group on IGO-INGO Curative Rights.

 The Problem:

+IGOs are concerned about the reputational risks associated with fraud in the DNS and minimizing risks to members of the public who are often targeted by individuals posing as IGOs or IGO officials.

 Since the Governmental Advisory Committee (GAC) advice and GNSO policy recommendations in relation to IGO acronyms are in conflict, a resolution is now being sought.
 The main questions concern:

 (1) the appropriate form and extent of any protections that are to be conferred; and